luk3yx/miniirc/README.md

 #### IRCv3 capabilities

 You can handle IRCv3 capabilities before connecting using a handler.
-You must use `force = True` on any `irc.quote()` called here, as when this is called, miniirc has not yet connected.
+You must use `force=True` on any `irc.quote()` called here, as when this is called, miniirc may not yet be fully connected.
 Do not use the `colon` argument for `Handler` when creating these handlers to avoid unexpected side-effects.

 ~~~py
 import miniirc